 Unholiness Is Contagious

 If something unholy comes into contact with something holy, can it make the holy object unholy?
-The priests correctly answered, “No” (Haggai 2:12b).
+The priests correctly answered, “Yes” (Haggai 2:12b).
 Unholiness does rub off on holy things.
 Just as:

 - Sick people can spread sickness to healthy people.